The contents of this page have been archived. This represents Council’s advocacy position prior to the 2022 State and Federal elections.

 Labor's plan will see Australia re-join key trading partners in their ambition to 2030, like Canada (with its similar economic base) at 40 to 45 per cent, South Korea at 40 per cent and Japan at 46 per cent.
 A Labor Government will also bid to host the United Nations’ climate summit – the 'Conference of the Parties' (COP) – in Australia.

 What is the ask?

 The next decade is a crucial window to take climate action and prevent catastrophic, irreversible damage to our planet.
-Council is requesting all levels of government to work together to urgently reduce emissions and to develop a strategic, funded response to adapting to a changing climate.
+Council is requesting that all levels of government work together to urgently reduce emissions and to develop a strategic, funded response to adapting to a changing climate.

 Climate change, including sea level rise and mass species extinction, poses serious risks to residents and communities across Port Phillip and Australia, and should be treated as an emergency.

 We are already seeing the impacts of climate change and over time these impacts will result in significant financial, social and environmental impacts on our community, including:

 - threats to human health, such as increased rates of disease and premature deaths related to extreme weather events